Usbac/wolff/docs/en/language.md

 If the language file doesn't exists it will return `null`.

-### Getting an especific language
+### Getting a specific language

-If the language is set to english in the `system/config.php` file that will return the content of the `app/language/en/home.php` file.
+If the language is set to English ('en') in `system/config.php` that will return the content of the `app/language/en/home.php` file.

-Instead, if the language is set to spanish that will return the content of the `app/language/spanish/home.php` file.
+Instead, if the language is set to Spanish ('es') that will return the content of the `app/language/es/home.php` file.

 But you can specify the language to get passing it as the second argument.